-The TATCH Act specifies that federal funds cannot be used for partisan political activity of any kind by any public employee involved in the administration of federally assisted programs.
-All state and local officers and employees are free to engage in political activity with the exception of those employees whose principal
+The HATCH Act specifies that any public employee involved in the administration of federally assisted programs cannot use federal funds for partisan political activity of any kind.
+All state and local officers and employees are free to engage in political activity apart from those employees whose principal employment is involved in any activity financed as a whole or in part by loans or grants from the Federal Government.
+Specifically grant-funded employees cannot:

-- Use official authority or influence for the purpose of interfering with or affecting the result of an election or nomination for office; - Coerce, command or advise a state or local officer or employee to pay, lend or contribute anything of value to a political party, committee, organization, agency or person for a political purpose; and/or - o Run for elective public office in a partisan election.
+- Use official authority or influence for the purpose of interfering with or affecting the result of an election or nomination for office. - Coerce, command or advise a state or local officer or employee to pay, lend or contribute anything of value to a political party, committee, organization, agency or person for a political purpose. - Run for elective public office in a partisan election.